mtaimoorkhan/jml4sec/OpenSecMonitor/OpenJML21/README.md

 This is a fork of the OpenJML tool with additions for run-time security.

 ## OpenJML Additions
-Additions to source files outside of "uk.re.ac.openjmlsec" are marked with the header `//ADD-OPENJMLSEC` and footer `//ADD-END` for easy searching and replacement
+Additions to source files outside of "uk.gre.ac.openjmlsec" are marked with the header `//ADD-OPENJMLSEC` and footer `//ADD-END` for easy searching and replacement

 Only the module jdk.compiler has been edited with the OpenJML-master repo.